-- Use clear, legible handwriting that is a good model to the student - It is usually possible to mark the student's work while they are present and during the lesson due to the frequency of opportunities to work closely with them.
-Mark as the work is happening, putting ticks and positive feedback on the work as appropriate - Provide specific guidance on how to improve and not just tell students when they are wrong; due to the low resilience of most of the students, the inclusion of superlatives and smiley faces is encouraged - Where marking isn't completed with the student, mark it as soon as possible afterwards, usually the same day.
+- Use clear, legible handwriting that is a good model to the student - It may not be always be possible to mark the whole class's work while the class is present, due to the frequency of interaction with them and others in class.
+It may be possible to mark some of each student's work while they complete it, putting ticks and positive feedback on the work as appropriate and giving verbal feedback and encouragement.
+This will also provide feedback to the teacher about learning outcomes during the lesson. - Provide specific guidance on how to improve and not just tell students when they are wrong; due to the low resilience of most of the students, the inclusion of descriptive high praise and smiley faces is encouraged - Where marking isn't completed with the student, mark it as soon as possible afterwards, usually the same day.
 This should then be shared with the student as soon as possible after completion - Label each piece of work with the date marked and the markers initials - Students are encouraged to write a response to the marking - Add a "next time" or developmental point where the resilience of the learner will not make it detrimental to their continued learning